mantaslv/makers-store-scala-play/TICKETS.md

 - [ ] Create an endpoint to initiate a payment.
 This endpoint should receive order details and return a confirmation.

+**Extension research**

+:bulb: How can you ensure payment info is as secure as possible?
+Should you use a third party?